risenyard/Fire_Detection_BEAST/Manual.md

   - `image_path`: path to save the image
   - `image_band_name`: path to save the band names of the image
   - `scale`: scale of the image
-  - `crs`: coordinate reference system of the image (number of EPSG)
+  - `crs`: coordinate reference system of the image (code of EPSG)
   - `unmask_value`: values to be masked as nan
   - `geemap_html`: path to save the html page of the exported geemap
 - `fire_detector`: this chapter includes parameters for fire detection, result output and validation.
-  - `nan_ratio_threshold`: when the ratio of nan values at one time series is above this threshold, the, get rid of this series to make detection more meaningful.
+  - `nan_ratio_threshold`: when the ratio of nan values at one time series is above this threshold, get rid of this series to make detection more meaningful.
-  - `BEAST_belief_threshold`: the confidence threshold for BEAST algorithm, above which the changepoint is considered valid.
+  - `BEAST_belief_threshold`: the confidence threshold for BEAST algorithm, above which the change point is considered valid.
   - `result_directory`: directory to contain output files.
   - `validation_shp_path`: path to the true fire boundary shapefiles.